chaoss/augur/docs/source/docker/docker.rst

     If you are running the ``backend`` service, then ``<docker_port>`` needs to be ``5000``; for ``frontend`` and ``database`` the ports are ``8080`` and ``5432``.
 You can set the ``<host_port>`` to any **available** port on your machine for any of the services.

 .. note::
-    If you are running the backend service, you'll also need to add ``--env-file augur_env.txt`` to your command in order to make the container aware of your configuration file.
+    If you are running the backend service, you'll also need to add ``--env-file docker_env.txt`` to your command in order to make the container aware of your configuration file.

 .. code::